 “A class action is a type of legal action where one or more people sue on their own behalf individually, and also on behalf of a group — or a class of individuals — who have similar claims,” explained Jeff Feldman, a professor at the University of Washington School of Law.
 “Class actions typically involve things like defective or harmful products, environmental or pollution claims, securities fraud cases, mass casualties, like aircraft accidents.
 They all have in common that they are cases where a defendant’s conduct affects a large number of people in a similar manner.”

 Filing a claim is very easy and usually only takes a few moments.
 You just need to fill out the claim form on the official settlement website.
-In many cases, you do not need to provide any proof of purchase or other documentation in order to file your claim.
+In some cases, you may not need to provide proof of purchase, but requirements vary by settlement.

 For example, when I filed a claim for the Verizon Administrative Charges Settlement, it took less than 90 seconds to claim my $100 payment.
 I did not have to upload any information or anything.
 I just needed to use the code in the email I received, verify my contact information and payment details, and hit submit.
 It could not have been easier.